-Promotion on social media to facilitate crowd-funding campain will be helpful to our cause.
+Promotion on social media to facilitate crowd-funding campaign will be helpful to our cause.

 The structure can be built quickly by slotting locally available bamboo in metal joints and screwing wooden pallets to metal sections.
 Each school block consists of a semi-permanent room made of wooden pallets, to store furniture daily.
-Water-resistant thick canvas forms the skin with foldable internal partitions allowing flexibility for creating different classroom sizes.
+Water-resistant thick canvas forms the skin of the rest of the classrooms with flexible internal partitions.
 The design is climate-responsive in order to keep the school warm in winters, protect the children from rain & mosquitoes during monsoons as well as heat waves in summer, while allowing for adequate ventilation.
 We hope to create a comfortable and lively space for the students that is conducive to learning and not subject to the vagaries of nature.

-Since the design has been developed by the community and will be built by them, it also aims to instill a sense of pride and identity through the construction of the new building.
+The design has been developed by the community and will be built by them which will instill a sense of pride and identity.
 We realize that the design for the modular school is only a temporary solution borne out of the insecurity of the community.
 Sadly, it is the same insecurity that most informal settlements such as slums and unauthorized colonies in Indian cities are built around - which does not let them build permanent, safe and durable structures.
 Instead of seeing these settlements as a problem, they need to be seen as places which are providing affordable housing to millions of hard working migrants who are settling in big cities in the pursuit of a better life.
 Such settlements need to be facilitated by providing better facilities instead of being viewed as eyesores or encroachments that need to be demolished.
 While we hope that the ModSkool can provide a better learning environment to the kids of the community for at least a few years, we hope that it would be possible to bring about a larger and long-lasting impact in the future.

 Description: Low-cost modular school that can be quickly, easily dismantled.